Philipid3s/discord-bot/README.md

 ## Features

-- Sends direct messages (DM) to users about new transactions every 5 minutes
+- Sends direct messages (DM) to users about new transactions every hour
 - Responds to commands:
   - `!ping` – Check if the bot is online
   - `!hello` – Get a DM reply from the bot
   - `!alert` – Test DM sending
+  - `!lasttransactions` – Get your last 24h transactions
   - `!help` – List available commands
-  - `!lasttransactions` – Get your last 24h transactions

 ## Setup